Why Most Marketing Strategy Doesn’t Work

 This existential understanding of marketing is what gave birth to the famous 4 Ps:

 If you think about it, the combination of these essentially covers the entire business from an external (i.e. market) point of view.
-There is nothing more which contributes to what a business is for its customers.
+There is nothing more that contributes to what a business is for its customers.

 However today, as many have noted before me, how often do you see marketing designing the product?
 Or setting the price?
 Or really doing anything other than the final P: promotion?